pchartrand/temperature-monitor/README.md

 A one day period seems enough for reporting purposes.
 With two inputs and a measurement every minute, it requires to store 2880 measurements per day.

-A longer period would probably require a database to store the ever growing data.
+A longer period would probably use a database to store the potentially ever growing data.

 Data structure